December-ways 1864 | Dawn to Noon | Cupola

 :39

-Then whirlwinds of Flickers, Red-winged Blackbirds, Song Sparrows, Fox Sparrows, Tree Sparrows, Chipping Sparrows…
+And then whirlwinds of Flickers, Red-winged Blackbirds, Song Sparrows, Fox Sparrows, Tree Sparrows, Chipping Sparrows…

 1:00